CrossBeast/Puppet/README.md

 ---

 Puppet is an NPC framework where at its base, provides the basic capabilities that most NPCs share which are divided into two types - core and action.
 At its base include — movement, pathfinding, perception, patrol, wander and follow.
-You compose behaviors from these components and orchestrate them to fit your game's specific needs.
+Developers compose behaviors from these components and orchestrate them to fit your game's specific needs.

 ## Base Components